 COMMITTEES

 Section 4.1.
 COMMITTEES.
-The Board of Trustees shall provide for three standing committees, Executive Committee, Budget and Finance, and Governance and Nominating, and may provide for other committees, all to be approved by the Board of Trustees.
+The Board of Trustees shall provide for three standing committees, Executive Committee, Budget and Finance, and Governance and Nominating, and may provide for other committees.
 The Executive Committee shall be comprised of the Chairperson of the Board of Trustees, Treasurer, Executive Director, Secretary/Chair-Elect, and Past-Chair.
-The Governance and Nominating Committee shall be charged with evaluating the performance of officers and potential officers and nominating candidates for Association offices and committee chairships for the Board of Trustees’ consideration, and shall have such other responsibilities that the Board of Trustees assigns to it.
+The Governance and Nominating Committee shall be charged with evaluating the performance of officers and potential officers and nominating candidates for Association offices for the Board of Trustees’ consideration, and shall have such other responsibilities that the Board of Trustees assigns to it.
 The Board of Trustees may delegate to any such committee or committees some or all of its powers, except, however, the power to:

 change the principal office of the Association;